decentraland/documentation/content/creator/scene-editor/manage-scenes.md

 <!-- TODO future:
 create from template -->

+To rename your scene, open it and click the pencil icon to change the **Name** field and other properties.

 # Import a scene

 The scene manager displays the scenes it finds in the default path on your machine.